ZyironChain/ZyironChain-Dev/README.md

-off chain pay or instant oay needs refined or layer 3 smart pay logic security audits on the blockchain
+off chain pay or instant oay needs refined or layer 3 smart pay logic security audits on the blockchain instant pay HTLC hash locked contract for the smart pay the POC or point of contact where data bases and blockchain meet to get routed to where they need to be

 # Community Development: Engage the community in testing, feedback, and contributions.

 We welcome contributions from the community!
 If you'd like to contribute, please follow the steps

+im welcome to all questions about the project and would

+love to answer them everything cant be answered

+in this read me but 9/10 I have already thought about it

+Just havent go to it yet please email me

+ask all the questions im also open to zoom calls

+zyironchain@gmail.com